Let’s Connect!

 Stevi Kamphaus

-My name is Stevi Kamphaus and I am a care worker, somatic coach, and developer of Transformative Somatics.
-Descended from German, English and Baltic ancestry, I live on the unceded lands of the Squaxin & Nisqually people, what is now known as Olympia, Washington.
+My name is Stevi Kamphaus and I am a care worker, non-traditional dancer, somatic coach, and developer of Transformative Somatics.
+I am descended from German, English and Polish peoples from a big family with an even bigger chosen family.

-I’ve spent the last decade working in social services and am always engaged in advocacy in my community.
-This work, as well as my own personal life struggles, made me intimately aware of the ways that so many of our systems actively strip communities and individuals of embodied cultural traditions and relationships—relationships that we evolved with and have relied on for transformative healing, connection and safety since we have been on this earth.
-For me, the work of social change and reclaiming embodied relationships are inseparable.
-Cultivating networks of social and cultural connection and collective care is the central focus of all of the work that I do.
-Transformative Somatics is a framework to support co-creation in our respective communities as we learn to live-into the radically connected futures that we long for.
+I’ve spent the last decade working in social services and am currently finishing my Associate RN degree.
+I’ve always engaged in advocacy in my community in some form, I’m that person who can’t help speaking up and I really want all of us to have the chance to step into our best.
+The work I do takes many forms, and in my learning and growing and weaving of all of this, I become more and more intimately aware of the ways that so many of the systems of our modern world actively strip communities and individuals of embodied cultural traditions and relationships—relationships that we evolved with and have relied on for transformative healing, connection and safety since we have been on this earth.
+For me, the work of social transformation and reclaiming embodied relationships are inseparable.
+Cultivating networks of connection, power and collective care for the purpose of enabling us to better live in the ebb and flow of endless change is the central focus of all of the work that I do.
+Transformative Somatics is a term that simply refers to the myriad ways we incubate and support symbiosis in all our relationships and interactions as we learn to live-into the radically connected futures that we long for.

 Being a human is…complicated, but the resilience, brilliance and ingenuity to transform and reimagine ourselves and our communities lives in all of us.
 I invite you to join me as we grow between the cracks and inhabit the liminal spaces where there is room for all that we embody.